Developing Phonological Awareness

 Teaching videos

-Watch early childhood learning syllable sound breaks, rhythm, rhyme, phoneme + more…
+Watch Yolanda teach syllable sound breaks, phoneme fingers, rhyme activities and more…

 Training courses